slsa-framework/slsa/docs/spec/draft/attested-build-env-levels.md

 -   Build Platform Requirements:
     -   MUST meet SLSA [Build L3] requirements.
-    -   Prior to deployment of a new build environment, a signed attestation to the verification of the build image's SLSA Provenance MUST be automatically generated and distributed (e.g., via a [VSA]).
+    -   Prior to deployment of a new build environment, the SLSA Provenance for the selected build image MUST be automatically verified.
+A signed attestation to the verification of the build image's SLSA Provenance MUST be automatically generated and distributed (e.g., via a [VSA]).
     -   Prior to dispatching a tenant's build to a deployed environment, its initial state attestation MUST be automatically verified.
+A signed attestation binding the tenant's build ID to the verified initial state of the selected build environment MUST be generated and distributed.

 <dt>Benefits<dd>